isomerpages/singapore-customs-old/_businesses/01a-importing-goods.md

 third_nav_title: Importing Goods
 ---

+# Quick Guide for Importers

+This page provides a quick guide on the import procedures for those who wish to import goods into Singapore.

 ## Imports

 An import refers to goods brought into customs territory from an entry point or a free trade zone (FTZ), or overseas goods brought into a free trade zone for storage and pending re-export.